 It is critical to understand how to deploy device management for your organization.
-Being too strict will cause people to “go around” IT to get their work done, not having it configured correctly, and making themselves more susceptible to potential security breaches.
-Start with a baseline security configuration for ANY device that will have access to corporate resources.
+Being too strict will cause people to “go around” IT to get their work done, not having it configured correctly, and making themselves more susceptible to potential M365 security breaches.
+Start with a baseline M365 security configuration for ANY device that will have access to corporate resources.
 Examples of these settings would be to require device encryption, the setting of a PIN code, and a lock screen timeout.
-These settings are simply good practices and should be enforced on all devices regardless of type or ownership.
+These settings are good practices and should be enforced on all devices regardless of type or ownership.

-Would you open the door to a stranger without asking their name, intent, looking through the window?
+Would you open the door to a stranger without asking their name, intent, or looking through the window?
 No way!
 This is the same way Conditional Access works.
 It evaluates signals when a user or application asks to access corporate resources and makes a decision.
-The power of this method is that it allows for end-user flexibility without strict enforcement of security policies that often hinder productivity.
+The power of this method is that it allows for end-user flexibility without strict enforcement of M365 security policies that often hinder productivity.

 Like device management, it is critical to understand how Conditional Access policies will affect your end users BEFORE rolling them out.
-Determining whether or not we have users outside the US, do we allow data access from web browsers without requiring MFA, or does a device have to be compliant with all security policies before we allow access?
+Determining whether or not we have users outside the US, do we allow data access from web browsers without requiring MFA, or does a device have to comply with all M365 security policies before we allow access?
 All of these questions need to be addressed prior to rollout.

 Application management and deployment

-The Microsoft 365 platform provides advanced controls and policies that will keep your end-users productive and secure.
+The Microsoft 365 platform provides advanced controls and policies to keep your end-users productive and secure.
 Working with an experienced partner to define and deploy these toolsets will ensure a positive experience for end-users and a much higher ROI than “figuring it out” with trial and error.
 Remember, with great power comes great responsibility!

 If you’re not sure how your M365 Security, and thus your whole company security, ranks among your peers, reach out, and let’s run an assessment to find out what’s really going on.
 We look forward to helping you identify and remediate security issues before they become security breaches.